manikumarreddyu/AgroTech-AI/CODE_OF_CONDUCT.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may result in corrective actions, including warnings, temporary bans, or permanent bans, as deemed appropriate by the project maintainers.

-By participating in Style Share, you are expected to uphold this Code of Conduct.
+By participating in AgroTech AI , you are expected to uphold this Code of Conduct.
 We aim to cultivate a community where everyone feels safe and valued.